Contents

 Arrangements for properties that do not have room for two recycling wheelie bins

-The recycling wheelie bins under the fortnightly collection option are 180 litre size.
+The recycling wheelie bins under the option agreed are 180 litre size.

-However, we do recognise that in some specific cases there may not be sufficient room for every property to have all the containers, such as flats and apartments and some types of terraced properties without yards.
-As we already do in such circumstances, we will continue to look at these specific cases individually and will work with the householder to come up with a suitable solution.
+However, we do recognise that in some specific cases there may not be sufficient room for every property to have all the containers, such as flats and apartments and some types of terraced or cottage-style properties without yards or outside space.

 Whether we'll need to provide everyone with a new set of wheelie bins

-For example, if an option is chosen that uses a 240 litre bin for general waste, then 55,000 residents in South Lakeland who currently already have a 240 litre grey/black wheelie bin for general waste would keep their current bin.
+For example, now it has been decided that a 240 litre bin will be used for for general waste, 55,000 residents in South Lakeland who currently already have a 240 litre grey/black wheelie bin for general waste will be keeping their current bin.

 Residents in Barrow, who currently have a 120 litre bin for general waste, and residents in Eden currently on a blue bag system for general waste, would receive a new 240 litre grey/black wheelie bin.

-If an option is chosen that extends the green waste collection service to all households at no additional charge, then residents in Barrow not currently paying for the optional green waste collection would be able to receive a new 240 litre wheelie bin for garden waste.
+If an option is chosen that extends the garden waste collection service to all households at no additional charge, then residents in Barrow not currently paying for the optional green waste collection would be able to receive a new wheelie bin for garden waste.
 Other areas would keep their current 240 litre brown and green wheelie bins for garden waste.

-Replacing lots of wheelie bins and containers will add to overall costs of the programme, so options that minimise the need to replace existing wheelie bins and containers will rate better in cost comparisons, but those options may not be the best for other things, like carbon impact or public perception once we’ve seen the results of the options survey.
+Replacing lots of wheelie bins and containers adds to overall costs, so options that minimised the need to replace existing wheelie bins and containers rated better in cost comparisons, but those options may not have been the best for other things, like carbon impact or public perception.

-All these factors will be weighed up when making the final decision on the new waste and recycling collection system later this year.
+All these factors were weighed up when making the final decision on the new waste and recycling collection system.

 Why we're considering charges for green waste in the options